 Liverpool star Diogo Jota dies at 28 in car crash in Spain

-The 28-year-old Jota, who won the Premier League title with Liverpool last season and played for Portugal’s national team, got married to Rute Cardoso just two weeks ago.
+Jota, who won the Premier League title with the Reds last season and played for Portugal’s national team, got married to Rute Cardoso just two weeks ago.
 The couple have three children together.

-The crash occurred near Zamora in northwestern Spain.
+The crash occurred in Cernadilla, Zamora, in northwestern Spain.
 Jota’s brother, André Silva, was also killed, according to the FPF.
 Silva, 26, played for Penafiel in the second tier of Portuguese soccer.

 Spain’s Guardia Civil said in a statement that their investigation “points to a road accident due to a burst tire while overtaking,” which occurred at 00:30 a.m. local time.